 For these reasons, when divorcing a sociopath, we make reasonable attempts to settle issues but when it becomes clear that we are wasting time doing so, negotiations stop.
 Otherwise, cases can drag on for far too many months or even years.

 Don't fall into the same trap.
-We have said it before but it is worth repeating - the advice from an experienced family law lawyer that is representing you is important here.
+We have said it before but it is worth repeating - the advice from an experienced family law attorney that is representing you is important here.

 Knowledge is truly power when divorcing a sociopath

-We are a phone call away and are ready to help
+We are a phone call or email away and are ready to help

-If your divorce is or will be in Orange County, California, you may contact us for an affordable initial strategy session.
-Our law firm has offices in Central and South Orange County.
-We are ready to help.
+If your divorce is or will be in Southern California, you may contact us for an affordable strategy session.
+We have offices in Orange County, Los Angeles and San Diego.